 Understanding US Crop Production

-Understanding total crop production is important for creating opportunities in grain futures trading.
+Understanding total US crop production is important for creating opportunities in grain futures trading.
 The agriculture futures market varies based on perceptions of grain supply and demand.
 Having access to daily updated, weather-driven crop supply forecasts, such as those provided by CropProphet, that are materially ahead of market perceptions creates opportunities for profitable futures trades and improved risk management.

 Total grain production in any year is equal to the number of acres harvested multiplied by the crop’s average yield.
 This is stated in equation form as: